chemch/LockettVesp/README.md

 * **Training Sorties** - Interactive exercises ranging a wide spectrum of cyber security domains
 * **TTP Development** - Dedicated range time for developing tactics, techniques and procedures
 * **Blue vs Red** - Live CTF events in which defensive and offensive security teams strive to control critical assets
-* **Offline Deployment** - Download and install the LVR on your own infrastructure for offline access (requires license updates)
+* **Offline Deployment** - Download and install the LVR on your own infrastructure for offline access

 # Access
 The following resources require permission entitlements: